 Emily in Paris Filming Locations Part One: Where Emily lives

 I really like that the producers managed to come up with locations that are where they pretend to be in the series.
 Emily’s apartment, Gabriel’s restaurant, the bakery, the café where Emily and Mindy order breakfast… they are all located around the same square: Place de l’Estrapade in the Latin Quarter.
 Just as they appear to be in the series.
-Just the flower shop isn’t real.
-But hey, that’s a small thing compared to some others we’ve seen on telly or in movies (like discovering that Fox Books is the other side of Manhattan when putting together a ‘You’ve got Mail’ movie locations tour).
+Only the flower shop isn’t real.
+But hey, that’s a small thing compared to some others we’ve seen on telly or in movies (like discovering that Fox Books is the other side of Manhattan when putting together my ‘You’ve got Mail’ movie locations tour).

 Emily’s Apartment (1 Place de l’Estrapade)